 Medicare is health insurance for some disabled or elderly people age 65 and older.
-To find out if you qualify for Medicare, visit Medicare.gov or call 1-800-633-4227 (toll-free).
+To find out if you qualify for Medicare, call the Social Security Administration at 1-800-772-1213 (toll-free).

-Medically Indigent Assistance Program

-This is a program that can assist uninsured individuals with the costs of their inpatient hospitalization.
+Medically Indigent Assistance Program This is a program that can assist uninsured individuals with the costs of their inpatient hospitalization.
 Every county has a Medically Indigent Assistance Program (MIAP) representative that your hospital can contact for you.
 An applicant must meet financial guidelines and apply within one year of the date of their hospitalization.
 MIAP applications are completed in the hospital.